Why Back-Unloading Is Invisible on Standard GPS

 Step 2 — Cross-Reference Alert Intugine's system notes that the trip was intended for Retailer A but the vehicle stopped in Retailer B's territory.
 Alert generated: Unintended Location.

-Step 3 — Activity Confirmation Proprietary activity sensor data is analyzed.
-The system generates a convoluted activity graph — distinguishing idle halts (driver resting, fuelling) from active physical unloading signatures.
+Step 3 — Activity Confirmation Sensor data is processed through Intugine's proprietary algorithm and AI vision capability to generate an activity graph — distinguishing idle halts (driver resting, fuelling) from active physical unloading signatures.
 Offloading confirmed as actively happening.

 Step 4 — AI Image Processing 360° and satellite imagery is pulled for the halt location.
 OCR extracts signboard text from the surrounding environment and matches it against the intended Ship-to-Party data.
 Result: competitor's retail shop confirmed.
 Unauthorized forward delivery flagged automatically.